 - Contaminate oil, petrol and other automotive fluids

+If your insurer covers you for floods, this usually includes damage to upholstery and entertainment systems.
 It might also include any necessary repairs to the mechanics and electrics of the vehicle.

 If your personal possessions have been damaged, your car policy might also include contents cover.

-Will my car insurance cover water damage to the engine?
+Does my car insurance cover water damage to the engine?

 How do I make a claim for flood damage?

-First things first, contact your insurer as soon as possible.
+First, contact your insurer as soon as possible.

 Your insurer then decides whether they'll repair the car or write it off.

-- Your car registration
+Your car registration

-Insurers classify a car that’s too expensive to repair a write-off and pay an agreed amount to the vehicle's owner.
+Insurers classify a car that’s too expensive to repair as a write-off and pay an agreed amount to the vehicle's owner.

 The insurance company then keeps the car to dispose of as it sees fit.

-It’s a common occurrence for garage owners to buy flood write-offs from insurance companies, repair them with generic spares and get them back on the road.
+It’s common for garage owners to buy flood write-offs from insurance companies, repair them with generic spares and get them back on the road.

 How do I keep my car safe during a flood?